-Two dietitians weigh in on the pros and cons of a juice fast.
+Two local dietitians weigh in on the pros and cons of a juice fast.

 These days, it’s not surprising to hear of Hollywood’s leading ladies doing dietary cleanses.
 To lose weight for a role, Beyoncé once completed a “master cleanse,” limiting herself to herbal laxative tea, salt water and a concoction of lemon juice, maple syrup and cayenne pepper.
 Salma Hayek co-founded a company called Cooler Cleanse, which offers an assortment of organic fruit and vegetable juices and nut milks.
 And Gwyneth Paltrow endorses several detox programs and cleanses on her goop.com site.

 So what is a cleanse?
 In short, it’s essentially a semi-fast, most often involving a juice-only menu.
 It typically lasts anywhere from 48 hours to 10 days or more, and enthusiasts insist it rids the body of toxins while causing the skin to glow and the pounds to melt away.
 But before you head to the grocery store to stock up on juicy supplies, proceed with caution.

 Far from a surefire health booster, a juice cleanse or detox can actually be harmful.
 “You have to be careful because it can leave your body deficient in other critical nutrients, like those associated with healthy fats, proteins and whole grains,” says Janet Brancato, M.S., R.D., an outpatient dietitian and community educator at The Valley Hospital in Ridgewood.
 “You also miss out on fruit fiber, which helps manage blood sugar levels, promotes satiety and improves bowel regularity.”